lopez012/416_verification/README.md

 5. run the server.js using node/nodemon.
 6. navigate to client directory.
 7. run npm start
+8. navigate to http://localhost:3000 if not automatically opened.

 ## Team Member 1 Contribution
 Name: Brian Lopez Calle